RouHim/beammp-container-image/README.md

 ## Motivation

-Because there were no well-documented, alpine based BeamMP container images out there, I did one by myself.
+Because there were no well-documented BeamMP server container images out there, I did one by myself.
 Building the BeamMP server is needed, because the prebuilt linux binary uses glibc as C standard library implementation (instead of musl).